kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 <!-- Put this in a separate page? -->
 <!-- Add screen shot here? -->

-To be able to run Kosli commands (from your local machine, but the same goes for any CI/CD system you use) you need to use Kosli API Token to be able to authenticate.
+To be able to run Kosli commands (from your local machine, but the same goes for any CI/CD system you use) you need a Kosli API Token to be able to authenticate.
 It's a common practice to configure the token as an environment variable (or e.g. a secret in GitHub Actions or Bitbucket, etc)

 To retrieve your API Token: